Overview

 Food and Drink

-If you fancy a sit down after the run there are a number of picnic benches dotted around the park just inviting you to bring a post-run picnic.
+If you fancy a sit down after the run there are a number of picnic benches dotted around the park that are perfect for a post-run picnic.

 However, for those in need of some cooked food and a coffee you can pop into the Lakeside Café (the one you will run past).
 This café has a great outside eating area and is a firm favourite of runners using the park.